nidzelska/ELK/README.md

 ## USAGE

-ansible-playbook -i hosts elk.yml --ask-pass variable "server_ip" is ip-address of server that is going to run the ELK stack
+ansible-playbook -i hosts elk.yml --ask-pass;
+variable "server_ip" is ip-address of server that is going to run the ELK stack